martin-lizner/trezor-ssh-agent/README.md

 * Only ecdsa-sha2-nistp256 key is supported at current. ssh-ed25519 may come in future depending on device HW support. ssh-rsa is not supported by device HW.
 * No other device app (like myTREZOR webpage or KeepKey Chrome extension) can be running simultaneously.
 * Pageant cannot run simultaneously.
 * BIP32 path is fixed by constant Identity URI.
 In PIN-only mode this produces just one public key per device.
 Turning on passphrase security on your device gives you unique key per every passhrase.
+Alternatively you can change the path in the settings file (see Advanced)
 * There are small [troubles](https://github.com/bitcoin-solutions/multibit-hardware/issues/29) on USB level that makes device init last a bit longer (10-20 sec) in certain situations.

 ### Getting started